 Bristol is the twin city that spans the state line of Tennessee and Virginia.
-For the past several years, Bristol residents have complained to city officials about foul odors coming from the landfill operated by the city of Bristol, VA.
-These noxious gases and other emissions significantly disrupt the lives of residents on both sides of the state line.
-Over the past 18 months landfill emissions have intensified, severely impacting the health and well-being of residents over roughly 60 square miles.
+For the past several years, Bristol residents have complained to city officials about foul odors coming from a quarry landfill operated by the City of Bristol, Virginia.
+These noxious gases and other chemical emissions significantly disrupt the lives of residents on both sides of the state line.
+Over the past 2 years landfill emissions have intensified, adversely impacting the health and well-being of residents over roughly 60 square miles.

-Bristol VA has made efforts to improve gas collection, but conditions for residents continue to worsen.
-Many residents believe this is already a health and environmental disaster.
-We want this landfill closed before it can do more harm to our community.
-We ask you to join us in advocating for help for our community from both public and private sectors.
-Please click around our website for more instructions on how to report landfill emissions, information about our organization, media coverage of our community, documents created by HOPE for Bristol, public records, and more.
+We ask you to join us in advocating for help for our community.
+We hope our website will help you to use your voice for the good of everyone in Bristol.
+Please click around our website for more instructions on how to report landfill emissions (our “Speak Up” page), information about our organization, details about Special Events, and more.
 We hope to see you at one of our events in the Bristol area soon!